When Is Tom Tom Opening? Tom Sandoval Offers An Update On His Los Angeles Bar

 As he chatted with host Andy Cohen about the recent drama on Vanderpump Rules, a caller phoned in and wanted to know details about the upcoming opening of Tom Tom.

 “Tom Tom is opening at the end of May or early June.
-We don’t have a date set yet but it’s coming on [and] it’s looking great,” Sandoval explained.
+We don’t have a date set yet but it’s coming on [and] it’s looking great,” Sandoval explained, per BravoTV.

 According to Sandoval, he and his business partners, Lisa Vanderpump, Ken Todd, and Tom Schwartz, were dealt with a challenge after learning they needed to add a sink in a side bar that required them to dig up concrete.
-Luckily, Todd has been working extremely hard to get the venue in tip top shape and ready for guests.
+Luckily, Todd has been working extremely hard to get the venue in tip-top shape and ready for guests.

 As fans of Vanderpump Rules will recall, the idea for Tom Tom was first brought to Sandoval and Schwartz by Vanderpump at the August 2016 wedding of Schwartz and his wife Katie Maloney.
 Vanderpump and her husband have been in the restaurant business for decades and already have three other successful venues in Los Angeles, including Villa Blanca, SUR Restaurant, and PUMP Lounge.